subaquatic-pierre/divesandybeach-flask/README.md

 ## Controller

 Because of the apps modular design pattern, the config.py folder contains a create_app function.
 This function returns flask as a configured app.
-This app is the assigned to the main app vairable and main is then called to run in the run.py within the flaskblog route directory.
+This app is the assigned to the main app variable and main is then called to run in the run.py within the flaskblog route directory.

 ### Blueprint
 This module is imported from flask.
-It is used to seperate all compents of the app into their own blueprint.
+It is used to separate all components of the app into their own blueprint.
-Each blueprint is import in the main __init.py to be used in the whole app
+Each blueprint is import in the main `__init__.py` to be used in the whole app

 ### Routes
-- Some routes are decorated with login requeried to prevent anauthorized user access
+- Some routes are decorated with login required to prevent unauthorized user access
-- Forms and users are validated and authenticated beofre submission
+- Forms and users are validated and authenticated before submission
 - SQL Alchemy used to query and return from the Database
 - Flash is used to send flash messages to users
-- BCrypt used to encryppt password from forms and compared to hashed passwords in DB
+- BCrypt used to encrypt password from forms and compared to hashed passwords in DB
-- Render Template is used to return html templates after logic has been procceessed
+- Render Template is used to return html templates after logic has been processed

 ### Users
 Users are authenticated using login_manager, current_user method

 ### Forms
-FlaskForms are used to create classes of forms.
-Thos classes are then passed into temaplates to be rendered as html
+FlaskForms are used to create classes of forms, those classes are then passed into templates to be rendered as html

 - FlaskForm class imported from flask_wtf
     - DataRequired and Fields are imported from WTForms
     - All uploads are done through FlaskForms
-    - Form data is validated using validate_ion_sumit method from FlaskForm class
+    - Form data is validated using `validate_on_submit` method from FlaskForm class

-validate_username and email are functions defined within users.forms RegistrationForm to be used to validate users when queries are made to the database to check if username or email is taken already
+`validate_username` and email are functions defined within users.forms RegistrationForm to be used to validate users when queries are made to the database to check if username or email is taken already

-validate_email is defined in RequestResetForm to check if email exists to reset the requested password
+`validate_email` is defined in RequestResetForm to check if email exists to reset the requested password

 ### Utils